HeRoMo/site-checker/README.md

 ```

 `--auth` option takes colon separated username and password.
-if you use `--auth` option with `-l` option, Site-Checker uses same credencial
-to every url of list.
+if you use `--auth` option with `-l` option, site-checker uses same credentials to every url of list.

 ## License